Can You Immigrate to the U.S. for a Job in HR?

 It's not always easy for employers to hire immigrants

-Anyone who wants to remain permanently in the U.S. must obtain an immigrant visa regardless of the field in which she wants to work.
-Human resources is no exception.
-Applicants must petition U.S. Citizenship and Immigration Services to request permission to apply for an immigrant visa.
+Anyone who wants to remain permanently in the U.S. must obtain an immigrant visa regardless of the field in which he or she wants to work.
+Human Resources is no exception.
+Applicants must petition the U.S. Citizenship and Immigration Services to request permission to apply for an immigrant visa.
 They're most readily available for individuals who are immediately related to a family member living in the U.S.

 Employer-sponsored immigrant visas are also available for foreigners who wish to become U.S. residents.

 Types of Visas and Green Cards

 One blanket visa or green card for all immigrants who want to work in the U.S. does not exist, and many are differentiated by industry.
 A few might potentially apply to human resources, however, including:

 - L-1 Visa: For foreign workers who are transferring to a U.S. business

 - H-1B Visa Permit: For certain specialty occupations

 - EB-2 Green Card Permit: For those possessing advanced degrees

 - EB-3 Green Card Permit: For skilled workers with a minimum of two years' experience, as well as some unskilled workers and professionals with bachelor's degrees

 Most other green cards and visas are restricted to investors, traders, agricultural workers, and health care workers.
 The EB-1 green card is reserved for immigrants possessing some extraordinary talent or ability.